griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 ```

-Note: Instead of the above, you might consider getting reference genomes and associated annotations from UCSC. e.g., http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/.
+Note: Instead of the above, you might consider getting reference genomes and associated annotations from UCSC. e.g., [USCS GRCh38 download](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/).

-Wherever you get them from, the names of your reference sequences (chromosomes) must those matched in your annotation gtf files (described in the next section).
+Wherever you get them from, remember that the names of your reference sequences (chromosomes) must those matched in your annotation gtf files (described in the next section).

 | [[Previous Section|Installation]] | [[This Section|Reference-Genome]]      | [[Next Section|Annotation]] |
 |:---------------------------------:|:--------------------------------------:|:---------------------------:|